MrMihirSoni/MrMihirSoni/README.md

 - 🌱 I’m currently learning **React, Python**

-- 👨‍💻 All of my projects are available at [https://mrmihirsoni.github.io/Mihir-Portfolio/](https://mihirsoniportfolio.netlify.app)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://mihirsoniportfolio.netlify.app)

 - 📫 How to reach me **ms6711534@gmail.com**